Cognitive Behavioral Therapy & Body Image

 What is Body Dysmorphic Disorder?

 Body dysmorphic disorder (BDD) is a distinct mental health disorder characterized by intense obsession over some aspect of appearance.
-This obsession causes significant distress and interferes with daily life, including social events, family, and work.
+This obsession causes significant distress and interferes with daily life, including social events, family, and work.1

-• Consumed with thoughts about their appearance
+• Being consumed with thoughts about your appearance

 Co-Occurring Conditions

-The Emotions That Support a Distorted Body Image
+Emotions That Support a Distorted Body Image

 Cognitive Behavioral Therapy: A Dual Approach